linz/linz-positionzpp-pcf/README.md

 * config: contains the configuration information used by the processing script in config.json.
 Also may contain a template for files that will be installed into the campaign directory before the processing is run in config/campaign_template
 * user: contains the Bernese USER directory files defining the processing strategy
 * bernese: contains files that will be installed into the Bernese system GPS directory before the processing is run.
+* datapool: contains files that will be installed into the Bernese datapool before the processing is run.

 The structure of the configuration file (config/config.json) is as follows: